bojanv91/bojanv91.github.io/Snow/_drafts/CodeRetreat.md

 ## Hosting and facilitating

-This year's Coderetreat in Macedonia was hosted, organized and sponsored by [HASELT](http://www.haselt.com/) and facilitated by [Dalibor Nasevic](dalibornasevic.com) (a long time facilitator of Coderetreat events in Macedonia).
+This year's Coderetreat in Macedonia was hosted, organized and sponsored by [HASELT](http://www.haselt.com/), and facilitated by [Dalibor Nasevic](dalibornasevic.com), who is a long time facilitator of Coderetreat events in Macedonia.

+[HASELT](http://www.haselt.com/) hosted, organized and sponsored this year's Coderetreat in Macedonia.
+[Dalibor Nasevic](dalibornasevic.com), who is a long time facilitator of Coderetreat events, facilitated this year's event too.

 Here are some photos from the atmosphere: